Our Story

 Our Wines

-A close study of the soil and climate helped determine the ideal grape varietals for our land – a right bank Bordeaux style red – and a trip to Pomerol and Saint Emilion convinced us that this French style would be our signature blend.
-Our Estate Red Blend is sourced 100% from our estate vineyard, produced, aged and bottled on site at our winery.
+A close study of the soil and climate at Lavender Oak helped determine the ideal grape varietals for our land.
+A right-bank Bordeaux style red would become our signature wine.
+Further immersing ourselves in Pomerol and Saint Emilion regions convinced us that this French style would most suitable for our property.
+Our Estate Red Blend, as well as all of our wines, are sourced 100% from our estate vineyard, produced, aged and bottled on site at our winery.

 Our Farming Philosophy, Sustainability, & Solar Power

 From the beginning, our goal has been to operate an organic, sustainable, dry-farmed vineyard.
-This means no scheduled or human-powered irrigation, incorporation of beneficial insects for pest control, and of course, no pesticides or weed killers.
-Additionally, we cultivated a natural cover crop and we practice no-till farming.
-Our winery is 100% solar powered.
+This means no scheduled or human-powered irrigation, incorporation of beneficial insects for pest control, and of course, no pesticides or herbicides.
+Additionally, we cultivated a natural cover crop and practice no-till farming.

-Our sustainable practices reduce our water consumption providing Earth-friendly approaches, while improving the quality of our wines.
-With less water, the vines struggle and compete for water found deep beneath the earth’s surface – with more struggle comes more intensity of flavor come harvest time.
+Our sustainable and regenerative practices reduce our water consumption providing Earth-friendly approaches, while improving the quality of our wines.
+With less water and no-tilling, the vines struggle and compete, creating more intensity of flavor come harvest time.